-Alternative Compassion Services, Inc. ("ACS"), a Massachusetts Medical Marijuana Treatment Center (MTC), currently cultivates, dispenses and produces medical marijuana flower, concentrates, and marijuana infused products, in Bridgewater.
-ACS is applying for an Adult-Use Retailer License to become a Co-Located Marijuana Operation ("CMO") at RMD585, its MTC currently licensed for Cultivation, Processing, and Retail.
+Alternative Compassion Services, Inc. ("ACS") currently cultivates, dispenses and produces marijuana flower, concentrates, and marijuana infused products, at its primary location, RMD585, in Bridgewater, MA.
+ACS is applying for an Adult-Use Retailer License to become a Co-Located Marijuana Operation ("CMO") at RMD3320, its second MTC location currently licensed for Retail.
 Alternative Compassion Services Inc.'s objective is to provide finished, prepackaged marijuana and marijuana infused products safely to Adult-Use customers age 21+ in accordance with all applicable regulations in 935 CMR 500.000, including those specified for CMO licensees.